zaiisao/Documentation/en/Video/chrome_screensharing_plugin.md

 title: Chrome Extension for Screen Sharing
 description:
 platform: Web
-updatedAt: Tue Aug 20 2019 13:48:45 GMT+0800 (CST)
+updatedAt: Fri Aug 23 2019 01:22:44 GMT+0800 (CST)
 ---
 # Chrome Extension for Screen Sharing
-To enable screen sharing on Google Chrome, you need to add the Google Chrome extension provided by Agora for screen sharing.
+To enable screen sharing on Chrome, you need to add our Chrome extension for screen sharing.

-> Agora Web SDK supports screen sharing on Chrome 72 or later without an extension, see [Screen sharing without an extension](../../en/Video/screensharing_web.md).
+> The Agora Web SDK supports screen sharing on Chrome 72 or later without an extension, see [Screen sharing without an extension](../../en/Video/screensharing_web.md).

 <a name = "Add-the-Chrome-Screen-sharing-Extension"></a>